uwescience/DSSG2024_Understanding_Homelessness/method1.md

 The sampling methodology employed includes:

-- **Respondent-Driven Sampling (RDS):** Utilized for individuals without addresses, with a focus on network-based sampling.
-- **Household Survey:** Randomized sampling approach for individuals with addresses.
+- **Respondent-Driven Sampling (RDS):** The statistical model compensates for the fact that the sample was collected through peer referral rather than a traditional random sampling approach such as an addressed based sample.
+This method relies on multiple waves of peer-to-peer recruitment to approximate random sampling within “hard-to-reach” populations.

 ### **Survey Phases:**